BersisSe/feather/README.md

 ## Acknowledgments

 Feather is inspired by [Express.js](https://expressjs.com) and exists to bring that same productivity to Rust.
 Huge thanks to the Rust community for their support and contributions!
-Special thanks to the contributors who have helped make Feather better!.
+Special thanks to the contributors who have helped make Feather better!

 ---